burjui/collision2/README.md

 - Symplectic Euler integrator.
 - "Black holes"!
 Only gravitational attraction and frame dragging (Lense-Thirring) are implemented, no Minkowsky space-time or anything like that.
 Check out `integrator.rs` and the corresponding `integrate.wgsl` for details.
 - Zoom with mouse wheel.
+- Headless mode for benchmarking and recording purposes
+- Can record the simulation to a series of PNGs
 - Simulation step and other parameters are configurable via environment variables corresponsing to the fields of the Config struct in `src/config.rs`.

 Notes